andreas-volz/picoregameplayer/README.md

   - To check if this problem would also exist with SDL2
   - It's possible to run two SDL application at the same time, but only the first one started get's keyboard control (see SDL-1.2.15.patch: for ( i = 0; i<nread; ++i)...).
 So if I run VICE without killing JiveLite before I couldn't use keyboard input (only virtual VICE keyboard).
   - One possible design to solve the keyboard problem would be to write a minimal "window manager" SDL application which starts before JiveLite, grabs the keyboard input and distribute keys (either in a specific mainloop) or any virtual tty approach to the application which has focus (VICE or JiveLite).
   - A possible keyboard workaround could to close/kill JiveLite before I run VICE and start it again afterwards.
-But only as workaround a good design needs to be created.
+But only as workaround a good design needs to be created. (see example in jivelite.sh + the Jive Applet example)
   - Depending on further experiments I'll choose for one of those ways or decide for another base architecture (wayland, SDL2, DirectFB,...)
   - Even better idea is to use https://www.libretro.com/index.php/api/ with https://github.com/libretro/vice-libretro which offers a on-screen keyboard.
 I've to see if this compiles out-of-the-box on piCorePlayer and SDL1.2.
 - Other Emulators could be supported (NES,...)